sanjitk7/sanjitk7/README.md

-I'm a Software Engineer with a passion for backend development and computer systems.
-I have a master's degree in computer science from the [University of Illinois, Urbana-Champaign](https://cs.illinois.edu) with a focus on distributed systems.
+I'm a software engineer at Amazon Music in the Tier Progressions and Foundations team.
+I have a passion for backend software development/computer systems and a master's degree in computer science from the [University of Illinois, Urbana-Champaign](https://cs.illinois.edu) with a focus on distributed systems.

 ## Currently: